Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 H1: The method possesses intelligence

 In general, testing strategies for intelligence is an edge in itself and separates winners from potential losers.
-Here is an example of testing the 50-200 golden cross strategies for intelligence.
+An example is testing the 50-200 golden cross strategies for intelligence.
 Note that this type of testing cannot be generalized, although some have unsuccessfully attempted that.
 It is a scientific process but it is also an art.

 The tests in the mentioned blog were conducted using Portfolio Visualizer.
 In the referenced blog, a rotation strategy using four Vanguard allocation funds was shown to beat S&P 500 total return for the tested period.
 I will not show the original charts here as they are available in the reference.
 The test period was from 01/1996 to 07/2015 and a 5-month total return was used as the score.
 However, this is what happens when the starting date is changed to 01/2003 in the case of the relative momentum strategies: